SymfonyCasts/messenger/sfcasts/amqp.md

 Open up your `.env` file and check out our `MESSENGER_TRANSPORT_DSN` setting.
 We've been using the doctrine transport type.
-The `doctrine://default` string says that messages should be stored using Doctrine `default` connection.
+The `doctrine://default` string says that messages should be stored using Doctrine's `default` connection.
 In `config/packages/messenger.yaml`, we're referencing this environment variable for both the `async` and `async_priority_high` transports.

-So.. yep!
+So... yep!
 We've been storing messages in a database table.
-It was quick to set up, easy - because we already understand databases - and robust enough for *most* use-cases.
+It was quick to set up, easy to use - because we already understand databases - and robust enough for most use-cases.

 ## Hello AMQP...
 RabbitMQ